HTTP request and response can contain what's called a (body).

 </BODY></HTML>

-The response is some headers, and after that it's the body we're concerned about.
+Here we get a response with some headers and the body we're concerned about.
 In this case, this isn't a page on our site, just a page that the server gives.
 It's related to redirection.

 While sending the response, the server generates a special header called Content-Length.
-This is the key to working with body.
-Before sending the response body, its length is calculated, and the number of bytes is recorded.
+It is the key to working with the body.
+Before sending the response body, the server calculates its length and records the number of bytes:

 # number — the number of bytes